-To work with the remote repositories, you must have at least two machines, one for development and one for your production environment.
+To work with the remote repositories, you must have at least two machines, one for development and one for your main account.

 Before configuring the remote repository, review the following list of prerequisites:

 Ensure that you have enabled the Selective Propagation feature on the development machine.

 In the Server Configuration section click +Add Server Configuration.

 Ensure that you have network connectivity from the Cortex XSOAR server to your repository.
 All communication goes through the Cortex XSOAR server so it must have access to the remote repository.

 You cannot configure a Cortex XSOAR engine to manage communication to the remote repository.

 When creating a repository in your remote Git platform, verify that the repository contains branches.
 Defining the repository in Cortex XSOAR does not create the branches.

 Before toggling the remote repository feature on or off, or changing your repository configuration, make sure to back up your existing content to your local computer: